jarsnow/510_final_project/README.md

 ### What do our symbols and alphabet look like?

+The symbols that make up our language represents a small portion of inputs one would press on an Xbox controller to input moves with the Hammer.
+For simplification, most inputs such as rolling, player movement with the left stick, camera movement with the right stick, toggling focus mode on / off, etc. are ignored.
+If they are necessary for a certain move, then we assume that the player is in a state for which that move is valid.

+For example, the move **Overhead Smash 1** is performed from the neutral state by pressing *B*.
+The move, **Side Smash** is performed from the neutral state by pressing *B* *while holding the left stick*.
+For the purposes of our representation of the game, these are both represented by a *B* input from the neutral state.
+In the game, these moves and the game itself are deterministic, however, for our automata, these moves are represented by the same input, and are non-deterministic.

+The remaining symbols that we will care about for input are:

+* B - representing the B button input
+* Y - representing the Y button input
+* F - representing the focus strike input*
+* R - representing the right trigger input
+* C - representing the double simultaneous Y and B button input
+* D - representing the triple simultaneous Y, B, and right trigger input

+\* The input for the focus strike requires you to be in focus mode, which the player is assumed to be in at the time of the input.

 ### What does a valid string look like in our language?

+A valid string in our language consists of any single string of inputs that have an effect on the player's moves.
+For example, pressing *Y* while in the state **Big Bang 1** has no effect on the player, as there is no move associated with *Y* and the given move.